JimmyDeJesus/Stepping-into-JavaScript/README.md

 002.021 | If Statements | Assignment 2/10/2019
   -We added a If statement to test.js to display a sentence if the statement is true.

+002.023 | Else If Statements | Assignment 2/10/2019
+  -Added a if else statment into the test.js file to display the variables age